kanidm/kanidm/book/src/database_maintenance.md

 # Database Maintenance

+## Server Migration

+There are three methods available to migrate your Kanidm instance between servers.

+### Backup/Restore

+1) Ensure the original server is stopped.
+1) [Backup](backup_and_restore.md) on the original server.
+1) Restore the data on the new server.
+1) Start the new server.

+### Data Copy

+1) Ensure the original server is stopped.
+1) Copy the full content of your `kanidmd` volume to the new server.
+1) Start the new server with the same docker arguments.

+### Replication

+1) Create a new server.
+1) Configure [replication](repl/) between the new and original server.
+1) Ensure that that the initial [refresh](repl/#refresh) is complete.
+1) Stop the original server.

 ## Reindexing

 In some (rare) cases you may need to reindex.
 Please note the server will sometimes reindex on startup as a result of